05 Mar 2022 | Modeling Scenarios | Contributor(s):: Bill Skerbitz

 Most projectile motion and free fall models are based on the assumption that gravity is the only force acting on the object.
 Here we develop, solve, and analyze a second order nonhomogeneous differential equation model for free fall which incorporates air resistance.
 Students will solve the model...

-This module guides students in the use of differential equation models to predict cancer growth and study treatment outcomes.
-Several classical models for cancer growth are presented including exponential, power law, Bertalanffy, logistic, and Gompertz.
-Students solve first-order differential...
+This module is designed for Calculus I class and guides students in the use of differential equation models to predict cancer growth and study treatment outcomes.
+Several classical models for cancer growth are presented including exponential, power law, Bertalanffy, logistic, and Gompertz....

 17 Jan 2022 | Modeling Scenarios | Contributor(s):: Jennie D'Ambroise